kjhealy/kieranhealy.hugo/content/resources/_index.md

 title: "Resources"
 ---

-<p><em>This page has links to configuration files, templates, and a few other things that might be of use to people who want to write (and give talks about) well-formatted social science papers using plain text tools.</em></p>
+<p><em>This page has links to configuration files, R packages, templates, and a few other things that might be of use to people who want to write (and give talks about) well-formatted social science papers using plain text tools.</em></p>

 <figure><img src="https://kieranhealy.org/files/misc/workflow-wide-tx.png"><figcaption>The Sausage Factory</figcaption></figure>